PADRAOGABRIEL/P1-GroupA-BDM/README.md

 ### Impact

-- Prevented shuffling of the small dimension table
+- Prevented shuffle of the small dimension table
 - Reduced network I/O
 - Lowered join overhead

-This is an appropriate optimization for small lookup datasets.
+- Ensured the heavy shuffle occurs only on the large dataset side

+Broadcasting is appropriate because the lookup table is small relative to the trip dataset.

 ---